Obtaining pecuniary advantage by deception

 Obtaining pecuniary advantage by deception was formerly a statutory offence in England and Wales and Northern Ireland.
 It was replaced with the more general offence of fraud by the Fraud Act 2006.
-The offence still subsists in certain other common law jurisdictions which have copied the English criminal model.
+The offence still exists in certain other common law jurisdictions which have copied the English criminal model.

 England and Wales

 Statute

 The offence was created by section 16 of the Theft Act 1968.
 At the time of its repeal it read:

 This offence replaced the offence of obtaining credit by fraud, contrary to section 13(1) of the Debtors Act 1869.

 The elements of the actus reus are similar to the offence of obtaining property by deception: